cristian-aldea/starlog/content/posts/2021/best-os-programming.md

 - **Cons**
   - Apple machines are expensive 💸
   - No native package manager, you need to install Brew or other similar software
-  - Not well suited for workloads like game development or machine learning
+  - Not well suited for heavy workloads